Janet Mulroy

 July 2021-June 2024

-Mulroy, an acute care nurse practitioner at Threlkeld, Threlkeld & Omer Infectious Disease Associates, in Memphis, Tennessee, celebrates 40 years as a nurse in 2021.
-She has also been a staff nurse, staff development educator and academic faculty.
-During her first 30 years in nursing and nursing education, she focused on the care of patients with acute and chronic pulmonary disease and sepsis.
-She transitioned to the field of infectious diseases 10 years ago, often caring for patients with non-tuberculous mycobacterium, a rare pulmonary infection.
+Mulroy, an acute care nurse practitioner at Threlkeld, Threlkeld & Omer Infectious Disease Associates, in Memphis, Tennessee, celebrates 42 years as a nurse.
+She has also been an ICU staff nurse, staff development educator and academic faculty.
+Her career has focused on the care of patients with acute and chronic pulmonary disease, multisystem organ failure and sepsis, and she now works in the field of infectious disease.

-A member of the Greater Memphis Area Chapter since 1983, she joined the board a year later.
-She has held a variety of chapter positions, including publications chair, special projects chair, membership chair, treasurer and also president (2013-2014, 1992-1993).
-She has been program committee chair since 1999, and is also a CCRN review course co-coordinator and presenter.
+A member of the Greater Memphis Area Chapter since 1983, she has held a variety of chapter positions, including publications chair, special projects chair, membership chair, treasurer and president (2013-2014, 1992-1993).
+She has been chair of the program committee since 1999, and a CCRN review course co-coordinator and presenter.

-Other affiliations include serving on the board of Greater Memphis Area Advanced Practice Nurses and membership in the Tennessee Nurses Association (TNA) as well as the local TNA chapter.
-She serves on three committees at Baptist Memorial Healthcare in Memphis.
+Additional affiliations include serving on the board of Greater Memphis Area Advanced Practice Nurses and membership in the Tennessee Nurses Association.
+She serves on three advanced practice committees at Baptist Memorial Healthcare in Memphis and represents APRNs on the Medical Staff Leadership Council.
 In addition, she is a member of the Society of Critical Care Medicine, Sigma, Association of Nurses in AIDS Care, Infectious Diseases Society of America and the National Association of Catholic Nurses.

-Her honors include receiving an AACN Circle of Excellence award and AACN/AJN Wyeth fellowship.
+Her honors include an AACN Circle of Excellence award and AACN/AJN Wyeth fellowship.

-Mulroy completed a Doctor of Nursing Practice (DNP) at Vanderbilt University School of Nursing, Nashville, Tennessee; her DNP project focused on improving education and access to care for patients with non-tuberculous mycobacterium.
-She earned a Master of Science in Nursing at University of Tennessee, Memphis.
+Mulroy completed a doctor of nursing practice (DNP) at Vanderbilt University School of Nursing, Nashville, Tennessee; her DNP project focused on improving education and access to care for patients with non-tuberculous mycobacterium.
+She earned a post-master's ACNP from Vanderbilt and a Master of Science in Nursing at University of Tennessee, Memphis.